jharyono09/zanaracafe/README.md

 Zanara Coffee Cafe

 # install
-1. install dependencies modul by "npm install" or "yarn"
+1. install dependencies modules by "npm install" or "yarn"
 2. then run development env by "gulp"